 |Budget: $30 million||Financed by: 1984 Private Defense Contractors|

 |Domestic Gross: $538,690||Overseas Gross: $3,183,298|

-“Based On The Inspiring True Story” of the violent religious nut job Sam Childers, who goes by ‘Machine Gun Preacher’ — this completely misguided white savior story was financed by 1984 Private Defense Contractors for $30 million.
+The budget for Machine Gun Preacher was $30 million and it was “Based On The Inspiring True Story” of the violent religious nut job Sam Childers, who goes by ‘Machine Gun Preacher’ — this completely misguided white savior story was financed by 1984 Private Defense Contractors.
 Lionsgate handled pre-sales which accounted for the majority of the budget.
 Machine Gun Preacher sold very well to distributors, packaged as a film with global appeal, with a bankable star and a renowned director.
 What the distributors overpaid for was a critically maligned film with very limited appeal.

 Relativity opened Machine Gun Preacher in 4 theaters to $45,130 with a not very promising $11,283 per screen average.
 The movie was in a commercial dead zone — too poorly reviewed for art house auds and too under the radar for the multiplex crowd.
 Relativity expanded the film to 33 locations the following weekend, with no interest from audiences and it pulled in a poor $84,732 with a per screen average of $2,568, which killed off the nationwide expansion.
 Machine Gun Preacher‘s widest release in the states was in 93 theaters and it grossed only $538,690 total.

 Overseas Machine Gun Preacher pulled in a terrible $3.1 million across dozens of distributors and $1 million of that number came from the UK, where Lionsgate distributed.
 It went straight to video in major territories like France and Italy and premiered on TV in Spain.
 Gerard Butler would follow up his only 2011 release with two 2012 flops Chasing Mavericks and Playing For Keeps.